jackdpond/tsohar/README.md

 For the code itself, I wrote and organized without AI, with the exception of the function `Episode.save_as_pdf()`, which uses a somewhat complicated package with which I am unfamiliar.
 I looked up documentation and consulted Stack Overflow when I had questions--which was often.

-I am both grateful and excited for the opportunities AI-coding or vibe-coding has created and will create, I still plan to develop my own coding skills, which include a rote knowledge of syntax, but also critical thinking, reasoning, and creativity.
+I am both grateful and excited for the opportunities AI-coding or vibe-coding has created and will create.
+However, I still plan to develop my own coding skills which includes a rote knowledge of syntax, but also critical thinking, reasoning, and creativity.
 I am aware that I could have created a better, neater, more functional tool more quickly using Cursor or ChatGPT, but a neat, functional tool was not my primary object in building Tsohar.

 Perhaps Tsohar marks a fork in my time spent coding from here on out.
-Perhaps from now on, I will code with one of two objects, or two mindesets.
-First, with a neat, functional final product in mind, or second, with the building of my brain and my character in mind.
-Maybe I will do the first in my profession, and the second as a hobby.
+Maybe from now on, I will code with one of two objects, or two mindesets.
+First, with an idiomatic, functional, final product (or just a fast product) in mind, or second, with the building of my brain and character in mind.

 I don't know how AI will change programming and I don't know how AI will change me.
 However, building Tsohar has been both stimulating, frustrating, and relaxing for me, and I have enjoyed it immensely.

+The site was built almost entirely by Cursor.
+I have no experience with web development, though I would like to learn more.

 # About BibleProject Tsohar, the website
 Hosting this site on a local server is very simple.
 First, clone this repo, as I demonstrated above in the [Installation section](#installation).
 Then, in order to serve the site as a web app, run the following command: